 1 Any satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service with frequency assignments that are subject to coordination under Nos.
 9.7, 9.11, 9.12, 9.12A and 9.13 shall be subject to these procedures.

-2 Any request for modifications of the Region 2 Plan under the relevant provisions of Article 4 of Appendices 30 and 30A that involve the addition of new frequencies or orbit positions or for modifications of the Region 2 Plan under the relevant provisions of Article 4 of Appendices 30 and 30A that extend the service area to another country or countries in addition to the existing service area or request for additional uses in Regions 1 and 3 under the relevant provisions of Article 4 of Appendices 30 and 30A shall be subject to these procedures.
+2 Any request for modifications of the Region 2 Plan under the relevant provisions of Article 4 of Appendices 30 and 30A that involve the addition of new frequencies or orbital positions or for modifications of the Region 2 Plan under the relevant provisions of Article 4 of Appendices 30 and 30A that extend the service area to another country or countries in addition to the existing service area or request for additional uses in Regions 1 and 3 under the relevant provisions of Article 4 of Appendices 30 and 30A shall be subject to these procedures.

-3 Any submission of information under Article 6 of Appendix 30B (Rev.WRC-19), with the exception of submissions of new Member States seeking the acquisition of their respective national allotments3 for inclusion in the Appendix 30B Plan, shall be subject to these procedures.
+3 Any submission of information under Article 6 of Appendix 30B, with the exception of submissions of new Member States seeking the acquisition of their respective national allotments3 for inclusion in the Appendix 30B Plan, shall be subject to these procedures.

 4 For any satellite network subject to § 1 above, administrations shall send to the Radiocommunication Bureau (BR) no later than 30 days following the end of the period established as a limit to bringing into use in No. 11.44, the due diligence information relating to the identity of the satellite network, the spacecraft manufacturer and the launch service provider specified in Annex 2 to this Resolution.